-Section 90 of the Act provides that because the notice to end tenancy was served by posting it on the door of the rental unit, the tenants are deemed to have received the notice 3 days later on February 9.
+Section 90 of the Act provides that because the notice to end tenancy was served by posting, the tenants are deemed to have received the notice 3 days later on February 5.

 The Notice restates section 46(4) of the Act which provides that the tenants had five days to pay the rent in full or apply for Dispute Resolution.
 The tenants did not apply to dispute the Notice to End Tenancy within five days from the date of service and the landlord alleged that the tenants did not pay the rental arrears.